inialif/DataAnalytics3/README.md

-# Learn Python for Data Analyst Part 3
+# Data Analytics Part 3

-Hi back to the Learn Python for Data Analyst series!
-In this final part of the series, we will focus on data analytics and visualization, responsible analytics, and the Cross Industry Standard Process for Data Mining (CRISP-DM) methodology.
+Welcome to the Python For Data Analytics! 🙌 In this final part of the series, we will focus on data analytics and visualization, responsible analytics, and the Cross Industry Standard Process for Data Mining (CRISP-DM) methodology.
 Data analytics and visualization are essential skills for data analysts, enabling them to extract insights and patterns from data and communicate findings effectively.
 Responsible analytics ensures that data is handled ethically and responsibly, while the CRISP-DM methodology provides a structured approach to data mining projects.
 Let's dive into the world of data analytics and visualization!

 ## Data Visualization